IamYorye/carppointment/README.md

 Additionally, users have the ability to create a new customer by providing their first and last name, phone number, and address.
 To view the list of customers, users can navigate to the customer list tab.

-Users are permitted to create new sales, but they can only sell cars that have not been sold yet.
-This involves selecting a customer from the customer list and an automobile VIN number from the inventory of unsold cars.
+Users are permitted to create new sales, but they can only make sales for cars that have not been sold yet.
+This involves selecting a customer from the customer list, the salesperson closing the sale from the salespeople list and an automobile VIN number from the inventory of unsold cars as well as entering the price of the automobile.

 The sales list contains a comprehensive history of all sales made on the site, and users can use live filters to narrow down sales by specific salespeople's first names.